code128/bloomjosh-source/index.md

 Welcome, I'm Joshua Bloom, a product leader.

-I'm currently the Chief Product Officer for [wrap.co](https://wrap.co) where I'm shepherding the company through a transition from a general purpose tool to a business focused platform for customer messaging.
+I'm currently the head of product at [wrap.co](https://wrap.co) where I'm shepherding the company through a transition from a general purpose tool to a business focused platform for customer messaging.

 ### Background